U.K., EU Get Closer to Financial Terms for Brexit

-BRUSSELS – Britain and the European Union are closing in on a financial settlement over Brexit but negotiations to reach an agreement that EU member states can back go on, according to people involved in the talks.
+BRUSSELS – Britain and the European Union are close to reaching a financial settlement over Brexit but negotiations are continuing to finalize an agreement that can win backing from EU member states, according to people involved in talks.

 Continue Reading Below